getsetgames/BlueprintReflection/README.md

 This method includes the plugin in your fork of the UE4 engine.
 It allows you to use the plugin in either code or blueprint-based projects that are created with your fork of the engine.
 It assumes you have already cloned the UE4 engine to a directory on your machine.

 1. Clone this repo to a subfolder of your engine called /Engine/Plugins/BlueprintReflection folder.
 Optionally, you can add it as a submodule.
-2. Run the GenerateProjectFiles script in the Engine root
+2. Run the GenerateProjectFiles script in the Engine root.
-3. Open your engine project file and build the editor
+3. Open your engine project file and build the editor.

 #### In your code project